butter-network/butter/docs/pres/slides.md

 Note:
 - No real decentralised solution for NAT traversal
-- Best current approachs still require some form of centralised index
+- Current approach's still require some form of centralised index
 - What did I come up with?
-- So this is what Butter does...
+- Caveat: ambassadors do have to know other ambassadors from different subnetworks - going to need to centralised index of ambassadors

 ---
 ##### Persistent storage 1